Trollin’ to the White House

 Real musicians release on 8-track.

 Dennis the Menace is 60 years old.
 Both of them.
-By a twist of fate, two men on opposite sides of the Atlantic both had an idea for a young boy named Dennis and his do dog to get in trouble from adults.
+By a twist of fate, two men on opposite sides of the Atlantic both had an idea for a young boy named Dennis and his dog getting in trouble with adults.

 I had no idea that there was a British Dennis the Menace until I read the BBC article.